lstrobel/ultimate-chinese/CONTRIBUTING.md

 We do not include pronunciations that:

-- Exist in other topolects (e.g., Cantonese, Hakka, etc.)
+- Exist in other 方言/topolects (e.g., Cantonese, Hakka, etc.)
 - Exist in colloquial Mandarin from other regions (e.g., Singapore, Malaysia, etc.)
 - Are rare, archaic, historical, or literary
 - Are variants of the standard pronunciation that are not commonly used